HaoCuii/DMOJ-Solutions/README.md

 # DMOJ-Solutions

-CCC, YAC, DMOPC, COCI, CCO, IOI
-Please don't copy (plus its bad code anyways)
+Solutions to various DMOJ problems ranging from CCC, CCO, IOI, COCI to some DMOJ specific contests like DMOPC and YAC Please don't copy (plus its bad code anyways)